 Reinventing something beloved is a monolithic endeavor—daunting at best, impossible at worst.
 Plus, there’s the whole fear thing.
 What if the new iteration doesn’t work as well as the original?
 What if it's a complete disaster?
 We’ve stopped ourselves from getting snip-happy on a well-worn pair of Levi’s for this thought alone.
 There’s a reason why things like ice cream, denim, and lipstick have more or less stayed unchanged since their conception (and also why the Cronut craze was so short-lived—some things are better left unchanged).

 But there comes a time in every lifespan when change is not only encouraged but necessary.
 This leads to the million-dollar question: How do you evolve with the times while staying true to your roots?
 Many brands have attempted this and failed.
-Many people have attempted this and failed (our thoughts drift to the Kardashians, but they seem to have it figured out).
-Michelle Lee, Allure’s new editor in chief, is not one of these people.
-The former editor in chief and CMO at Nylon comes to the beauty magazine with over 15 years of experience in the editorial field, including strategy positions in both digital and print (she launched Us Weekly and CosmoGIRL, and held the title of editor in chief at In Touch Weekly).
+Many people have attempted this and failed.
+Michelle Lee, Allure’s editor in chief, is not one of these people.
+The former editor in chief and CMO at Nylon went to the beauty magazine with over 15 years of experience in the editorial field, including strategy positions in both digital and print (she launched Us Weekly and CosmoGIRL, and held the title of editor in chief at In Touch Weekly).

-So, back to that million dollar question: how does one manage such a reinvention while keeping the soul of the brand (and one’s sanity) intact?
+So, back to that million-dollar question: how does one manage such a reinvention while keeping the soul of the brand (and one’s sanity) intact?
 We caught up with Lee via email and asked this question and all of her secrets to success, as well as how we might apply her advice to our own careers (a sky-high pair of heels is recommended).
-Keep scrolling to find out how to kill it like Michelle Lee in the workplace.

 "Ooh, that’s a tough question.
 I tend to think people know everything now, thanks to Instagram and Snapchat.
 Yes, there are parts of the job that are intensely fun and glamorous (my beauty product stash is ridiculous), but my average day is spent in a gazillion meetings and at my computer."